AGENTS

 ```

-If you omit the path, Extension.js uses `process.cwd()`.
+If you omit the path, Extension.js uses the current working folder.
 You can also pass a **GitHub tree URL** (for example, `https://github.com/user/repo/tree/main/path`).
-Extension.js downloads the repository and runs dev mode on the local copy.
+Extension.js downloads the repository and runs development mode on the local copy.

 ## Arguments and flags